 PCs are subject to liquidity risks.
 Illiquidity can have a severely negative impact on the prices of PCs, especially those that are particularly sensitive to prepayment or interest rate risk.
 PCs are not traded on any exchange and the market price of a particular issuance of PCs or a benchmark price may not be readily available.
 A secondary market for some types of PCs may not develop.
 Even if a market develops, it may not continue.
 As a result, you may not be able to sell your PCs easily or at prices that will allow you to realize your desired yield.
 The secondary markets for some PCs have experienced periods of illiquidity in the past, and can be expected to do so again in the future.
 Our financial condition, the conservatorship, our future structure and organization, including whether we will continue to exist, the level of governmental support for Freddie Mac and market perceptions or speculation concerning such factors could materially affect the liquidity and pricing of your PCs.
-Moreover, economic conditions in the U.S. and in foreign countries, including those countries that own and trade our PCs and other mortgage-backed securities, and demand for housing in the U.S. may materially affect the liquidity and pricing of your PCs.
+Moreover, economic and political conditions in the U.S. and in foreign countries, including those countries that own and trade our PCs and other mortgage-backed securities, and demand for housing in the U.S. may materially affect the liquidity and pricing of your PCs.

-Our activities to support the liquidity and price performance of our PCs may not be successful.
-From time to time, we may undertake various activities in an effort to support our presence in the agency securities market or the liquidity and the relative price performance of our PCs to comparable Fannie Mae securities.
+Our activities to support the liquidity of our PCs may not be successful.
+From time to time, we may undertake various activities in an effort to support our presence in the agency securities market or to support the liquidity of our PCs.
 These activities may include the purchase and sale of agency securities, purchases of loans, and dollar roll transactions, as well as the issuance of securities backed by our PCs.
 Dollar roll transactions are transactions in which we enter into an agreement to purchase and subsequently resell (or sell and subsequently repurchase) PCs.
-Our purchases and sales of mortgage-related securities and our issuances of securities backed by our PCs influence the relative supply and demand (i.e., liquidity) for these securities, helping to support the price performance of our PCs.
+Our purchases and sales of mortgage-related securities and our issuances of securities backed by our PCs influence the relative supply and demand (i.e., liquidity) for these securities.
 Depending upon market conditions, there may be substantial variability in any period in the total amount of securities we purchase or sell.
 In some cases, purchasing or selling agency securities could adversely impact our security performance.
-While we may employ a variety of strategies in an effort to support the liquidity and price performance of our PCs and may consider additional strategies, any such strategies may fail or adversely affect our business or we may cease such activities if deemed appropriate (or if required by FHFA).
-We incur costs in connection with our efforts to support our presence in the agency securities market or the liquidity and price performance of our PCs, including engaging in transactions that yield less than our target rate of return.
-We may increase, reduce, or discontinue these or other related activities at any time, which could affect our market presence or the liquidity and price performance of our PCs.
+While we may employ a variety of strategies in an effort to support the liquidity of our PCs and may consider additional strategies, any such strategies may fail or adversely affect our business or we may cease such activities if deemed appropriate (or if required by FHFA).
+We incur costs in connection with our efforts to support our presence in the agency securities market or the liquidity of our PCs, including engaging in transactions that yield less than our target rate of return.
+We may increase, reduce, or discontinue these or other related activities at any time, which could affect our market presence or the liquidity of our PCs.
 See also Secondary Markets, Mortgage Security Performance and Market Support Activities.